 МСМ ВМР Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
-(Answer Yes or No and explain) 1: Public Education, Outreach, Involvement 1.1: Storm Water Education Materials ASU Storm Water pollution prevention brochures & bookmarks 560 documents Bookmarks and brochures No. Though this BMP does not result in a direct reduction in pollutants, students, faculty, staff, and visitors are appropriately disposing of waste and recycling materials.
+(Answer Yes or No and explain) 1: Public Education, Outreach, Involvement 1.1: Storm Water Education Materials ASU Storm Water pollution prevention brochures & bookmarks 300 documents 280 promotional items Bookmarks and brochures; Reusuable utensils (100) and straws (150) and ID card holders (30) No. Though this BMP does not result in a direct reduction in pollutants, students, faculty, staff, and visitors are appropriately disposing of waste and recycling materials.
 No SSOs or spills reported.
 1: Public Education, Outreach, Involvement 1.2: Pet Waste Management # of bags distributed by grounds crew 4,000 bags Pet Waste Bags Yes.
 Pet waste is not an issue on campus and is disposed of properly.
-1: Public Education, Outreach, Involvement 1.3: Storm Drain Marking 10 additional storm drains marked this permit year - "Only rain down the drain" 10 storm drains Storm Drains Marked No. Though this BMP does not result in a direct reduction in pollutants, the marking provides a visual reminder to students, faculty, staff, and visitors to NOT dispose of materials into storm drains.
+1: Public Education, Outreach, Involvement 1.3: Storm Drain Marking All storm drains marked "Only rain down the drain" 43 storm drains inspected monthly by EHSRM Team Storm Drains Marked and Inspected Monthly No. Though this BMP does not result in a direct reduction in pollutants, the marking provides a visual reminder to students, faculty, staff, and visitors to NOT dispose of materials into storm drains.
 No SSOs reported.
-1: Public Education, Outreach, Involvement 1:4: Public Notice for Stormwater Management Program Development Previously completed reports published on website 2 annual reports posted MS4 Annual Reports No. Though this BMP does not result in a direct reduction in pollutants, the website provides a reminder to students, faculty, staff, and visitors to protect the environment.
+1: Public Education, Outreach, Involvement 1:4: Public Notice for Stormwater Management Program Development Previously completed reports published on website 2 annual reports posted on EHRSM website MS4 Annual Reports No. Though this BMP does not result in a direct reduction in pollutants, the website provides a reminder to students, faculty, staff, and visitors to protect the environment.